eleclerc/zfdebugdoctrine/README.markdown

 You have to put the `Danceric` folder in you `library` folder (if you're using the default ZF layout) and enable it in your bootstrap.
-See [Installation Instructions] (http://code.google.com/p/zfdebug/wiki/Installation) on the ZFDebug website
+See [Installation Instructions](http://code.google.com/p/zfdebug/wiki/Installation) on the ZFDebug website

-Example:
+Example (in Bootstrap.php):

     protected function _initZFDebug()
     {